 There are lots of ways to work and travel around this beautiful country.
 We have friends who arrived, applied for jobs, and then settled down wherever they got a job.
 They simply wanted to relax and experience Kiwi life for a year.
 We have other friends who are living the vanlife for the year.
 Getting a campervan is a great and affordable way to see as much of New Zealand as possible.
 We also know people who are working on farms in exchange for food and accommodation.
 This is a great way to have zero expenses and be able to experience the classic Kiwi farm life.

 We decided to do a hybrid of all of these methods of travel.
-We are house sitting all over New Zealand, but we also built a self-contained campervan that allows us to freedom camp in between house sits.
+We are house sitting all over New Zealand (check our Kiwi House Sitters for more information on this!), but we also built a self-contained campervan that allows us to freedom camp in between house sits.
 House sitting allows us to settle down in an area for a few weeks before moving on and experiencing another part of New Zealand.
 Because we’ve lived for short periods in so many different areas, we’ve been able to not only live rent-free, but also see as much as possible of New Zealand’s beautiful countryside.